 It’s also important not to be watching too much, especially online.
-While I do keep an eye on a couple of social media feeds of people who have similar interests to me, I keep that to a minimum.
+While I do keep an eye on a few social media feeds of people who have similar interests to me, I keep that to a minimum.
 It’s amazing how much time you can lose doing this.
 Far better IMHO to pop into the library or onto an online database for an hour a month.
 You can do an updated literature search on each key area to check for new literature.
-That’s much better than spending hours scouring the bottom of the metaphorical sea bed for the one tiny fish that might be hiding amongst all the cat videos…
+That’s much better than spending hours scouring the bottom of the metaphorical sea bed for the one tiny fish that might be hiding among all the cat videos…

 Use containers to manage the flow